 - Office of Environmental Health and Safety (EHS) oversees UVA biological, chemical, and radiation safety programs.
 Their web site describes the training you will need, and provides schedules of required classes.
 If you will work with recombinant DNA or with toxins or pathogens that require federal approval, contact the Institutional Biosafety Committee.

-- Notify the Center for Comparative Medicine if you intend to bring any animals to UVA, in order to discuss arrangements for quarantine, housing, and specialized care.
+- Ask your department administrator to notify the Center for Comparative Medicine (site requires UVA log-in; or, phone 434-924-0354) if you intend to bring any animals to UVA, in order to discuss arrangements for quarantine, housing, and specialized care.
 You will need Institutional Animal Care and Use Committee (IACUC, ACUC) approval to order, possess, or conduct research using vertebrate animals.
 Their staff can help with protocol development, protocol pre-review, and required training for you and your laboratory staff.
 Such transfers usually are made under a Material Transfer Agreement between your current institution and UVA.

 - The Institutional Review Board – Health Sciences Research (IRB-HSR) is responsible for the review and approval of biomedical research involving human subjects and specimens.
 If you intend to initiate or continue ongoing clinical research soon after your arrival, contact them or access their web page for incoming UVA faculty.

 After arriving at UVA